From Licenses to Leverage: Running M365 as a Platform for Financial Institutions

 • Automation: Using Power Automate to streamline repetitive tasks.

-• Intelligence: Preparing your data structure so you are ready to deploy AI tools like Copilot.
+• Intelligence: Preparing your data structure so you are ready to deploy AI tools like Microsoft Copilot.

 • Resilience: Creating a disaster recovery plan that lives in the cloud, not in a server closet down the hall.